Suppression of Shock X-ray Emission in Novae from Turbulent Mixing with Cool Gas: Overview of Shocks in Novae

 The wind is assumed to collide with a comparatively slow and cool shell of velocity $v_{\rm s} \lesssim 500$ km s$^{-1} \ll v_{\rm w}$ and radius $R_{\rm s}$, which we also take to be spherical for simplicity.
-This cool shell likely represents earlier mass-loss from the white dwarf envelope (ejected, e.g., via binary interaction with the donor star), which has been swept up by the shocks and has since radiatively cooled into a dense and geometrically-thin shell \citep{Metzger+14} of temperature $\sim 10^{3}-10^{4}$ K (e.g., \citealt{Cunningham+15}).
-Assuming the initial slow outflow is launched at the beginning of the outburst (e.g., prior to optical maximum; \citealt{Aydi+20b}), by times of interest the shell has reached characteristic radii $R_{\rm sh} \sim v_{\rm s} t_{\rm X} \sim 10^{14}$ cm.
+This cool shell represents earlier mass-loss from the white dwarf, which has been swept up by the forward and reverse shocks and cooled through radiation or adiabatic expansion into a dense and geometrically-thin shell \citep{Metzger+14} of temperature $\sim 10^{3}-10^{4}$ K. This minimum temperature range is that expected from the balance between radiative cooling and heating from the nova light (e.g., \citealt{Cunningham+15}).
+Assuming that most of the mass in the shell arises from the initial slow outflow launched at the beginning of the outburst (e.g., prior to optical maximum; \citealt{Aydi+20b}), by times of interest the shell has reached characteristic radii $R_{\rm sh} \sim v_{\rm s} t_{\rm X} \sim 10^{14}$ cm.